vacu9708/vacu9708/README.md

 ### My future goal
 I like studying foreign languages, which affected me and made me interested in Natural Language Processing.<br>
-I want to try to dive into that field once I reach the level where I can finish my tasks as a web developer.<br>
+I would like to try to dive into that field once I reach the level where I can finish my tasks as a web developer.<br>

 ## *Study note*
 * [Algorithm](https://github.com/vacu9708/Algorithm)